 (Alpine Slovenia, Gorenjska)

 Potica is the most typical Slovenian dessert made of dough and filled with various fillings.
-We know more than 80 different types of fillings, from which tarragon (»pehtranova«), walnut, cracknels (»ocvirki«) and poppy seeds are most famous.
+We know more than 80 different types of fillings, from which tarragon (»pehtranova«), walnut, cracknels (»ocvirki«) and poppy seeds are the most famous.

 3. Prekmurska gibanica (Prekmurian Layer Cake)

 Prekmurian layer cake is a juicy dessert, stuffed with poppy seeds, cottage cheese, walnuts and apples.
-The funny literal translation of this Slovenian food is actually “Over-Mura Moving Cake” but the popular translation is just Prekmurian Layer Cake.
+The funny literal translation of this Slovenian food is actually “Over-Mura Moving Cake”, but the popular translation is Prekmurian Layer Cake.
 It is also protected by the “Recognised trademark of traditional reputation”, so it can only be manufactured under this name after the original recipe.